-The Prevalence of Gender-Based Violence and Harassment in the World of Work
+The Prevalence of Domestic Violence, Sexual Assault, Stalking and Sexual Harassment (DVSASSH) in the World of Work

-*Note that data on gender-based violence and harassment (GBVH) are limited and often lack information on transgender and non-binary individuals, race and ethnicity, and other identities.
+*Note that data on domestic violence, sexual assault, stalking and sexual harassment (DVSASSH) are limited.
 When possible, data are included to demonstrate differences across multiple identities.
 Additionally, we use the language from the original study and, therefore, you will see the use of intimate partner violence, perpetrator, and victim throughout the prevalence data.

 Domestic Violence: